 Person killed after vehicle careened off bridge along Central Thruway

-BATON ROUGE - A person died early Monday morning after a vehicle went off a bridge along an East Baton Rouge highway.
+BATON ROUGE - A suspected burglar died while fleeing sheriff's deputies after his vehicle went off-road and ended up beneath a bridge.

-The crash happened around 4 a.m. on Central Thruway near Hamilton Avenue.
-The East Baton Rouge Sheriff's Office said it appeared one person, a man, was inside the vehicle and died at the scene.
+The East Baton Rouge Sheriff's Office said Dylan Breard, 27, was involved in several burglaries in the capital area.
+Deputies first began following his vehicle early Monday morning from a business on O'Neal Lane that had just been burglarized, according to the sheriff's office.

+Around 4:30 a.m., deputies said Breard was driving down Central Thruway, and reportedly turned off his lights in an effort to evade law enforcement.
+Breard then went into the grass, overcorrected and ended up driving across both sides of the roadway before going off-road again.
+The car traveled down an embankment and ended up beneath the bridge, where it struck a concrete pillar.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.